Xanex-JS/MayorSystem/readme.md

 Please note if you wish to use DiscordPermissions you MUST keep the resource name as MayorSystem otherwise the discord api will NOT work.

-Due to me enabling escrow there's no way around this.
+Due to me enabling escrow there's no way around this. that iknow of, please contact me on discord if there's a way and i will implement it.

 The Config.Lua will show more options you can enable/disable